innomentats/wrk/README.md

-  wrk contains code from a number of open source projects including the 'ae' event loop from redis, the nginx/joyent/node.js 'http-parser', and Mike Pall's LuaJIT.
+  wrk contains code from a number of open source projects including the 'ae' event loop from redis, the nginx/joyent/node.js 'http-parser', Mike Pall's LuaJIT, and Dave Gamble's cJSON.
 Please consult the NOTICE file for licensing details.

 ## Cryptography Notice